dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/Data_Annotation/Using_CVAT.md

 ## Step 8.
 Export your annotations!
-Finally, to export your data will depend on which software you wish you use: (in our case, YOLO uses .txt, so we used the YOLO 1.1 option at the very bottom)
+Finally, to export your data will depend on which software you wish you use the YOLO 1.1 option at the very bottom.
+CVAT will export .txt files, which are your annotations to feed into your YOLO /data/labels folder.
+Note that there is an option to save images, but this saves the original images, not the annotated ones.

 # Data annotation is done!
 Onto working in YOLOv11!